Spain to appeal latest Catalan independence motion before Constitutional Court

 “The Government will challenge before the Constitutional Court the motion approved yesterday by the Catalan Parliament,” Isabel Celaa said on Friday.

-Catalonia’s secessionist drive is one of the thorniest issues facing Sanchez after he toppled center-right premier Mariano Rajoy June 1 in a vote of no confidence.
+Catalonia’s secessionist drive is one of the thorniest issues facing Sanchez after he toppled centre-right premier Mariano Rajoy June 1 in a vote of no confidence.
+(Reporting By Jesús Aguado; editing by Paul Day)